-We are collecting NHS numbers from residents in your care home.
-This means people who live at your care home.
+We are collecting NHS numbers from residents in your relative's care home.
+This means people who live at the care home.

 We will link these NHS numbers to other information that is already held by the NHS.
 This information is sometimes called data.